moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 **Latency**: On Demand

 Where media is ingested and processed for a system to later serve it to clients as on-demand media.
-This may be media captured from live output or provided as a pre-recorded source, and may optionally be transcoded upon ingest.
+This media provided from a pre-recorded source, or captured from live output, but in either case, this media is not immediately passed to viewers, but is stored for "on-demand" retrieval, and may be transcoded upon ingest.

 ### On-Demand Media Streaming {#od-stream}